benetech/martus.martus-build/BuildFiles/Documents/README.txt

 Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

-- Added a new customization field type, multi-level dropdowns, that allows the user to define lower level values that are dependent on the higher level value (e.g. for locations, you can define state and city values where only cities that belong to a particular state are displayed once the state value is selected).
+- Added a new customization feature that allows multi-level dropdown lists, so that the user can define lower level values that are dependent on the higher level value (e.g. for locations, you can define state and city values where only cities that belong to a particular state are displayed once the state value is selected).
+  The lists of choices you create for these dropdown fields are "reusable" so they do not have to be typed more than once in your customization definition.
-- Allowed setting of default values for dropdown and text fields.
+- Allowed setting of default values for dropdown and text fields for more efficient data entry.
 - Fixed issue where data entered in a grid cell would not be saved if you did not tab out of the cell or hit enter to create a new row in the grid.